GranitB/slate/source/index.md

 <aside class="success">
-Remember — you can use other application for GET like Postman
+Remember — this method will return any contact in database
 </aside>

 ## Get a Specific Contact